manikandan-ravikiran/HCI_Notes/README.md

 ### Warning
 - Use this notes at your own risk, while the notes are according to video.
 All the suggestions made for videos and left out contents are as per my personal convinience.
+- This notes are according to Summer 2020 schedule, however usable for fall and spring respectively with reshuffling.
+Feel free to send a pull request.

 ### Credits
 The notes wouldn't be possible without foundational work of my Edtech classmate [Steven Chung](https://github.com/stevenxchung/OMSCS-Notes).